 I did however, have a good news story that day for Scott, and that was that our correct, and direct ancestor Richard Fuller had a father named Richard, who was a Merchant of London, and a silversmith.
 It was a fairly simple matter of finding the correct baptism for Richard.
 It so happened that two Richard Fullers were born in the same year, in Shoreditch in 1791.
 I collaborated with a very kind online Fuller researcher who pointed this fact out to me, and she was the one who consoled me with the information that Richard Fuller’s father was a silversmith, whilst her ancestor Cornelius was a lowly poster colourer, who trawled the streets of London with a wagon pulling his wares!
 She was actually quite sorry that my Richard Fuller wasn’t her ancestor, and I was pretty pleased with this turn of events, because Scottie and I had actually found Cornelius Fuller’s Will and his bequests, and the bestowal of his cart and its contents were quite unsettling and extraordinary.

-Scott has long been the enthusiastic member of the family, interested in “all things past” about the Fullers.
+Scott has long been the research enthusiast of the family, interested in “all things past” about the Fullers.
 Scott has journeyed to New Zealand’s Dunedin, and found posters and memorabilia about Fullers Theatres.
 I will endeavour to include some of these in my next chapter on the Fullers in New Zealand and Australia, which I am going to call Fuller’s Earth, in honour of a New Zealand newspaper article which explained in glowing terms the rapidly growing fortune of the Fuller family.
 In this chapter I have included an amazing newspaper interview in New Zealand with the effusive John Fuller Snr., where he talks about his early singing successes.

 In each of my chapters, where possible, I will show copies of original records.
 Once you have seen these originals, the transcriptions, which many online servers provide, are simply just not good enough.
 Every time I find an original hand written record I find out more precious information about the Fullers.
 With the advent of the internet, digitised old newspapers, the accessibility to Library collections and online records from long forgotten archives, I can now find out about our past more easily, and in many cases from the home computer.
 Long forgotten books, the so called “dusty documents” that have lain unread on library shelves for decades are now being digitised, and are opening up the past.
 A quick Google of the internet will capture a name in a book and will take you to that very page, with the press of a button.
 My father Reg Robson’s mother Mabel Wise was from a prominent merchant family from Cork and Dublin, Ireland, and recently I placed the name of her Colley ancestor into my computer, and found that in 1890 a book was written, and then long forgotten, about historic Irish gravestones.
 The author had transcribed a Colley grave from 1777, commenting that it was so weather worn, it was hard to read.
 The headstone may not survive today, but his transcription confirmed my direct line to Sir Henry Colley of Carbury Castle, Co.
 Kildare, and took me back several further generations.